THE BENEFITS OF READY-TO-ASSEMBLE DOORS: THE DIY BIFOLDS FOR SELF-INSTALLATION

 Ready-to-assemble doors vs standard doors

 Anyone with some DIY knowledge can install Ready-to-assemble bifold doors.
-Unlike standard bifolds, RTA doors do not require specialist knowledge.
+Unlike standard bifolds, ready-to-assemble doors do not require specialist knowledge.

 Vufold’s ready-to-assemble doors arrive pre-machined (the only machining required is to fit the door handles) and pre-sized to your specification.
 The track and cill are already fitted to the frame, so the door frame simply needs assembling with the screws provided.